 On his appointment to the Board on 1 September 2018, Michael Tobin was granted 300,000 warrants ('Warrants') over ordinary shares.
-Following a subsequent amendment to their terms, a first tranche of 100,000 Warrants will be exercisable at a price of £1.30 per share after six months from the date of grant and for five years thereafter.
-A second tranche of 100,000 Warrants will vest if the Company's share price exceeds £3.30 for 60 days within any rolling six-month period.
-The second tranche Warrants will be exercisable at a price of £3.30 per share from six months after vesting and for five years from that date.
-A third tranche of 100,000 Warrants will vest if the Company's share price exceeds £5.30 for 60 days within any rolling six-month period.
-The third tranche Warrants will be exercisable at a price of £5.30 per share from six months after vesting and for five years from that date.
-The Warrants can only vest if Michael Tobin is Chairman at the relevant time, however once vested they remain exercisable throughout the relevant exercise window irrespective of whether he is Chairman at the time of exercise.
+Following a subsequent amendment to their terms, a first tranche of 100,000 Warrants became exercisable at a price of £1.30 per share after six months from the date of grant and for five years thereafter.
+A second tranche of 100,000 Warrants vested when the Company's share price exceeded £3.30 for 60 days within a rolling six-month period.
+The second tranche Warrants became exercisable at a price of £3.30 per share from six months after vesting and for five years from that date.
+A third tranche of 100,000 Warrants vested when the Company's share price exceeded £5.30 for 60 days within a rolling six-month period.
+The third tranche Warrants became exercisable at a price of £3.30 per share price exceeded £5.30 for 60 days within a rolling six-month period.
+The third tranche Warrants became exercisable at a price of £3.30 per share price of £5.30 per share from six months after vesting and for five years from that date.
+A third tranche of 100,000 Warrants became exercisable at a price of £5.30 per share from six months after vesting and for five years from that date.
+Post period end, Michael Tobin exercised all of these Warrants.